Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/high-level-design.md

   or added to the `ScenarioResult` DTO.
 * An array of sets of selected PU ids should be persisted for the scenario (one for each of the N input BLM values)
+* This data will then be used to generate MVTs for the thumbnails of solutions shown for each BLM value (cfr design): data-wise, these MVT tiles would carry similar information as the tiles used when displaying scenario run results: for full Marxan runs, MVTs state - for each planning unit - which iteration of the run did include that planning unit in the solution; for BLM calibration tiles, each PU would instead carry the BLM value for which the best solution did include that planning unit
 * Workspace should be cleaned up, as with full Marxan runs (also in case of failure)